-Revisions to the Service Standards Manual are printed and distributed in April.
+Revisions to the Service Standards Manual are printed and distributed annually in October.
 Revisions are through the issuance of Operations Standards Updates, (OSUs).

 All current OSUs and updated versions of the Service Standards Manual are uploaded to the eMD's and the Amtrak Intranet ("All Aboard" or legacy site) monthly.